dpwiese/flying-notes-vitepress/docs/src/includes/weather/meteorology.md

 ::: info NOTE
 At sea level, standard atmospheric properties are: 59 &#176;F (15 &#176;C), pressure 29.92 inHg (or 1013.2 mb) and no moisture.
 :::

-* The atmosphere is approximately (by volume) 78% Nitrogen, 21% Oxygen, and the remaining 1% mostly Argon.

 ### Atmospheric Circulation